Experienced DuPage County Family Law and Divorce Lawyers

 Compassionate Child Custody Attorneys Serving Lisle, Naperville and Surrounding Suburbs

-There are a number of family disputes that can become contentious and require legal guidance.
+There are many family disputes that can become contentious and require legal guidance.
 When this happens, our attorneys are adept at providing a comprehensive solution that handles your family law issue in the most effective and cost-efficient manner.
 We have in-depth experience with adoptions, prenuptial agreements, orders of protection, legal separations, annulments, and all types of divorces.
 We take the time to thoroughly understand all aspects of your family situation so we can craft a resolution that meets your needs and provides both short-term and long-term relief.

 Perhaps the most stressful of all family law issues is divorce.
 When a marriage is dissolved, there are numerous secondary issues that must be addressed including child custody, child support, maintenance/alimony, division of property, divorce tax consequences and many others.
 In some cases, couples are able to part ways on good terms while in other cases there is a high level of tension and hostility.
 The state of your relationship with your (soon to be) ex-spouse will largely determine what type of divorce proceeding will be used.